EmptyClipGaming/gaming-splash/_games/sevtech-ages.markdown

 Once you have done that you need to join the Discord ([Click Here to Join](https://link.emptyclip.gg/discord)).
 After joining discord make sure your Twitch/Patreon account is linked to your discord account.

 Inside the "sevtech-server" chat under "supporter only" please send a message to @perpetualgamer with your minecraft IGN so that I can add you to the whitelist.
-Once you are added to the whitelist you can connect at game.emptyclip.gg.
+Once you are added to the whitelist you can connect at ```game.emptyclip.gg```.

 ## Rules